Education is focal point of state budget

 COLUMBIA, SC (WSPA)- Members of the South Carolina House will start working on the budget as early as next week.

-The House Ways and Means Committeee finalized the first draft of the budget earlier this month and it’s shaped around infrastructure, giving money back to taxpayers and education
+The House Ways and Means Committee finalized the first draft of the budget earlier this month and it’s shaped around infrastructure, giving money back to taxpayers and education.

 South Carolina lawmakers want to pour hundreds of millions of dollars into education for things like increasing teacher salaries and expanding pre-k programs.

-“We focused on 4 R’s which are refunds, reserves,roads and relief and of course we have an e at the end there which is all inclusive which is education,” explained Rep. Chip Huggins, member of the House Ways and Means Committee.
+“We focused on four R’s which are refunds, reserves, roads and relief and of course we have an ‘E’ at the end there, which is all inclusive which is education,” explained Rep. Chip Huggins, member of the House Ways and Means Committee.

-Those 4 R’s and education are the center of the committee’s draft of the state budget.
+Those four R’s and education are the center of the committee’s draft of the state budget.

+In the education category, lawmakers plan to spend more than $200 million to raise teacher salaries.

 And another $50 million to offer free full day pre-k programs in 17 districts currently not being served by the state.